 The sole source of supply of the apparatus known to the committee at this time is Viking Pump, Inc., a unit of IDEX Corporation, 406 State Street, P.O.
 Box 8, Cedar Falls, IA 50613-0008.
 If you are aware of alternative suppliers, please provide this information to ASTM International Headquarters.
 Your comments will receive careful consideration at a meeting of the responsible technical committee,1 which you may attend.

-Mack Service Manuals are available from local Mack Trucks, Inc. distributors.
+Volvo Service Manuals are available from local Mack Trucks, Inc. distributors.

 The Data Acquisition and Control Automation II Task Force Report may be obtained from the ASTM Test Monitoring Center, 6555 Penn Avenue, Pittsburgh, PA 15206-4489, Attention: Administrator.